inytss/time-series/quiz.md

  - [ ] Linearity, No-Autocorrelation
  - [ ] Heteroscedasticity, No-Autocorrelation

-8. Which of this following statement below is TRUE based on no-autocorrelation assumption in time series object?
+8. Which of this following statement below is **TRUE** based on no-autocorrelation assumption of our time series model?
  - [ ] there are no autocorrelation in error, means each error does not has relation
  - [ ] there are autocorrelation in error, means each error has relation
  - [ ] there are autocorrelation of each prediction data, means each predicted data has relation